 Approach

-First and foremost, organic and paid have different approaches from the start, mostly in the form of inbound marketing vs outbound marketing.
+From the get-go, organic and paid have different approaches, mostly in the form of inbound marketing vs outbound marketing.

 Organic marketing is part of inbound marketing, meaning that customers and users try to find you, instead of you reaching out to them.
-Meanwhile, marketing happens through outbound marketing and enables precise audience targeting based on demographics, interests, and behavior.
+Meanwhile, outbound marketing happens through outreach and enables precise audience targeting based on demographics, interests, and behavior.

 Strategy